jklinges14/ML-Training/README.md

 #Machine Learning & Deep Learning Tutorials
 This repository contains a topic-wise curated list of Machine Learning and Deep Learning tutorials, articles and other resources.
 Other awesome lists can be found in this list.

-If you want to contribute to this list, please read Contributing Guidelines.

 Curated list of R tutorials for Data Science, NLP and Machine Learning.

 Curated list of Python tutorials for Data Science, NLP and Machine Learning.